kegadev/circulito/README.md

 `sections`: A list of CirculitoSection objects representing each chart section.

 `isCentered:` Whether the widget should be centered or not inside the parent widget.

+`child`: The widget to be shown over the wheel.

 ---